-The Proposer shall prepare a statement of qualifications in the submitted proposal, which identifies:

-- a) The size, stability, and capacity of Contractor's organization, including, at a minimum, an identification of total number of years in operation, number of employees in the office location which is intended to provide the services described in the Scope of Services, and a description of Contractors' shop and storage facilities intended to support the City. - b) An identification of the Contractor's experience performing services for projects of a similar size, scope, and complexity as the services required by this RFP, including an identification of the number of years Contractor has been performing similar services; and the most recent projects for which the Contractor has performed similar services.
-The list of recent projects shall include the name, contact person, address, and phone number of each party for whom the service was provided, as well as a description of the service performed, the dollar amount of the contract, and the date of performance. - c) A list of the Proposer's principals, employees, agents, and subcontractors which the Proposer intends to assign to this Project.
-This list shall include a summary of the qualifications (including education, training, certifications licenses, and experience) of each individual; the approximate number of hours each will devote to the Contract; and the type of work to be performed by each individual. - d) Description of training and safety programs for its field employees.
+- 1. The Proposer shall prepare a statement of qualifications which identifies: - a) The size, stability and capacity of Proposer's organization, including, at a minimum, an identification of total number of years in operation, number of employees in the office location which is intended to provide the services described in the Scope of Services, and a description of Proposers' shop and storage facilities intended to support the City. - b) An identification of the Proposer's experience performing services for projects of a similar size, scope, and complexity as the services required by this RFP, including an identification of the number of years' Proposer has been performing similar services; and the most recent projects for which the Proposer has performed similar services.
+The list of recent projects shall include the name, contact person, address, and phone number of each party for whom the service was provided, as well as a description of the service performed, the dollar amount of the contract, and the date of performance. - c) A list of the Proposer's principals, employees, agents, and sub-service providers which the Proposer intends to assign to this project.
+This list shall include a summary of the qualifications (including education, training, certifications licenses, and experience) of each individual; the approximate number of hours each will devote to the contract; and the type of work to be performed by each individual. - d) The following information on all state or federal litigation in which Proposer or any proposed subcontractor was a named party, or worked under contract with a party named in a lawsuit: - 1.
+Case name and case number - 2.
+Case location (including county and state for state litigation, or district for federal litigation) - 3.
+Year case was filed - 4.
+Whether case is pending or resolved, and outcome (if any) - 5.
+Description of the case (i.e., type of case, whether case is typical, what claims were alleged against Bidder or subcontractor)